martindbp/ipvc/README.md

 * `ipvc diff content <to-refpath> <from-refpath>`

 ## How
-* Uses in Python 3.6, with go-ipfs as the IPFS server
+* Uses Python 3.6, with go-ipfs as the IPFS server
 * Keeps track of the current state of the workspace, the staging area and the head of each branch.
 The workspace state is updated before every IPVC command is carried out
 * Leverages the IPFS mutable files system (MFS) for easy book-keeping of repositories and branches and commits
 * Stores repositories and branches as folder and subfolders on the MFS as well as global settings